koterpillar/multiblog/README.md

 - `LISTEN_PORT` - the port to listen on, default 8000.
 - `SITE_URL` - the site URL used for the links, default `http://localhost:8000`.
+- `CONTENT_DIRECTORY` - the directory to look for content in instead.

 ### Content